biodun-dev/NerdBug-mobile/README.md

 - npm test: Runs Jest unit tests.

 ## Contributing
 We welcome contributions!
-Please see [CONTRIBUTING.md](file:///home/biodun/NerdBug-mobile/CONTRIBUTING.md) for our development standards and workflow.
+Please see [CONTRIBUTING.md](/NerdBug-mobile/CONTRIBUTING.md) for our development standards and workflow.

 ---
-Built with by the NerdBug Team.